 Once you've identified the best items from your home to store within this space, try to make the most of the attic storage area by using some additional storage solutions.

-A great example of making the most of this space are the attic truss shelves which are shown in the first picture in this article, and again on the right.
+A great example of making the most of this space are the attic truss shelves which are shown above.

 These shelves allow you to easily stack more storage containers into the area, while allowing you to grab a container from the bottom of the stack without having to unstack everything on top of it.

 This can be very handy in a hard to maneuver around in area like your attic, where you don't want to have to move items around more than necessary.

 You can get them here:

 Another popular storage solution for this area are rafter hangers and hooks.
 Use these to add hanging storage to otherwise unusable space.
 Here are some popular varieties of these items below:

 Here are some additional articles and resources on this site which you may find useful in getting your attic in tip top shape.